pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedExample.md

     In the past, Docker Compose was used for many of our product container examples.
 We are no longer maintaining or supporting Docker Compose, and recommend the use of the Ping Helm charts for working with Ping products in a containerized model.

 !!! note "Networking"
     This example was written using Docker Desktop with Kubernetes enabled.
-As such, there is no ingress controller deployed, so for accessing the consoles, a kubectl port-forward is used.
-See the [Kubernetes documentation](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) for more details on the port-forward command.
+The version used for this guide was `4.11.1(84025)`, which includes Docker Engine `v20.10.17` and Kubernetes `v1.24.2`.
+The ingress-nginx controller version was `1.3.0`.

 !!! note "Kubernetes Services Kubernetes versus Server-Deployed Applications"

     If you are new to Kubernetes-based deployments, there is a distinct difference when running under Kubernetes compared to running applications on servers.
 In a server model, many applications typically run on the same server, and you can access any of them using the same host.
 For example, many on-premise deployments of PingFederate also include the PingDataConsole, hosted on the same server.

     Under Kubernetes, however, each application that requires external access is associated with a `service`.
 A service is a fixed endpoint in the cluster that routes traffic to a given application.
 So, in this example, there are distinct service endpoints for PingFederate and PingDataConsole.

-Accessing one will require a separate forwarding as compared to accessing the other.
+    These service endpoints are load balanced using the Nginx ingress controller, allowing you to access them using typical URL entries.

 The Ping Identity Helm [Getting Started](https://helm.pingidentity.com/getting-started/) page has instructions on getting your environment configured for using the Ping Helm charts.